Allersberger Straße 185/G

 We use so-called cookies in some areas of our website, e.g. to recognize the preferences of visitors and to be able to design the website accordingly.
 This facilitates navigation and a high degree of user-friendliness of a website.
 Cookies also help us to identify particularly popular areas of our website.
 Cookies are small files that are stored on a visitor’s hard drive.
 They allow information to be stored for a certain period of time and to identify the visitor’s computer.
 For better user guidance and individual service presentation, we use permanent cookies.

-We only set non-technically necessary cookies after your express consent, which you can of course revoke at any time.
+Non-technically necessary cookies – see also 7.b) Google Analytics – you can of course revoke at any time.

 As part of our cookie information on our website, you have agreed to the following statement in this regard: